port-labs/port-docs/docs/tutorials/blueprint-basics.md

 ![Blueprints graph with new Microservice And Expand Makred](../../static/img/welcome/quickstart/blueprintGraphWithMicroserviceClosedAndExpandMarked.png)

-You should see an expanded view of the blueprint we just created, with all of the properties listed alongside the types we provided for them:
+You will see an expanded view of the Blueprint we just created, with all of the properties listed alongside the types we provided for them:

 ![Example microservice blueprint](../../static/img/platform-overview/port-components/blueprints/exampleMicroserviceBlueprint.png)

 ### From the API

-Let's see how we can use Port's API to create blueprints:
+Let's see how we can use Port's API to create Blueprints:

 #### Getting an API token

 :::note
-For this next part you will need your Port `CLIENT_ID` and `CLIENT_SECRET`
+For the next part, you will need your Port `CLIENT_ID` and `CLIENT_SECRET`.
 :::

-In order to perform any action with Port's API, you first need an **access token**, here are some code examples from various languages
+In order to perform any action with Port's API, you first need an **access token**.
+Below are some code examples from various languages:

 <Tabs groupId="code-examples" defaultValue="python" values={[
 {label: "Python", value: "python"},